 Depending on your age, your ovarian reserve, and response to the stimulation medications, you may require multiple rounds of egg freezing in order to bank enough eggs.

-Question 3: Should I freeze eggs or embryos?
+Q. 3: Should I freeze eggs or embryos?

 Answer: If you have the option to freeze embryos, you may want to consider freezing both.